sisoje/testable-view-swiftui/README.md

 # Model conformance vs VM composition

-We can make two view variants, one is pure SwiftUI and the other is MVVM:
+We can make two view variants, one is pure SwiftUI and the other is MVVM.
+One uses conformance and the other uses composition.
 ```
 extension ContentModel: View {
     var body: some View {